-The project site is located approximately 3.6 miles southeast of the San Francisco International Airport and five miles northwest of the San Carlos Airport.
+The project site is located approximately 3.6 miles south of the San Francisco International Airport and five miles northwest of the San Carlos Airport.
 It is located beyond the outer boundary of their respective safety compatibility zones and CNEL noise contours, as delineated in their respective Comprehensive Airport Land Use Plan (CLUP).
-63,64